The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Do you still think the Republicans ought to share credit for that?

-That they can save this money on minimum wage, so they're they're likely to be a harder worker, and maybe more likely even vote Republican.
+And that brings me to my second point, because I think if someone has to pay, someone who's making minimum wage has to pay $5,000 and buy another ticket back somewhere, I think that means they're somewhat self-reliant, that they can save this money on minimum wage, so they're likely to be a harder worker, and maybe more likely even to vote Republican.

-Well, do you hear what I'm saying on that point?
+Well, I'm saying on that point?

 Well, I understand what you're saying.

-I I don't understand why you're saying it.
+I don't understand why you're saying it.

 There isn't.

-So but you're looking at it purely politically.
+But you're looking at it purely politically.

-You you think that this thing is going to pass you you're you're coming at it from the understanding that, ooh, legislation, big legislation.
+You're coming at it from the understanding that, ooh, legislation, big legislation.

-And big legislation is always celebrated, and the Republicans better get their piece of it, or they're going to pay politically.
+And the Republicans better get their piece of it or they're going to pay politically.

-But I mean, I understand your basic perspective.
+But, I mean, I understand your basic perspective.

-And that believe me, that is Washington think.
+And believe me, that is Washington think.

 No, we've got to do a bill.